israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 > }
 >```

 This behavior does not apply to `Boolean` primitives.
-For example, the condition in the following `if` statement evaluates to false:
+For example, the condition in the following `if` statement evaluates to `false`:

 var x = false;
 if (x) {